Skip to main content

 Available Sender IDs

-You can send with a registered short code in New Zealand.
+You can send with a registered dedicated short code in New Zealand.

 Registration and fees apply.